aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 This article explains how to **convert PDF to Microsoft Word Documents using C#**.
 It covers these topics.

 _Format_: **DOC**

 - [C# PDF to DOC](#csharp-pdf-to-doc)
 - [C# Convert PDF to DOC](#csharp-pdf-to-doc)
 - [C# How to convert PDF file to DOC](#csharp-pdf-to-doc)

 _Format_: **DOCX**

 - [C# PDF to DOCX](#csharp-pdf-to-docx)
 - [C# Convert PDF to DOCX](#csharp-pdf-to-docx)
 - [C# How to convert PDF file to DOCX](#csharp-pdf-to-docx)

 _Format_: **Word**

 - [C# PDF to Word](#csharp-pdf-to-docx)
 - [C# Convert PDF to Word](#csharp-pdf-to-doc)
 - [C# How to convert PDF file to Word](#csharp-pdf-to-docx)

-The following code snippet also work with [Aspose.PDF.Drawing](/pdf/net/drawing/) library.
+The following code snippet also works with [Aspose.PDF.Drawing](/pdf/net/drawing/) library.

-## C# PDF to DOC and DOCX Conversion
+## PDF to DOC and DOCX Conversion

-One of the most popular features is the PDF to Microsoft Word DOC conversion, which makes content management easier. **Aspose.PDF for .NET** allows you to convert PDF files not only to DOC but also to DOCX format, easily and efficiently.
+One of the most popular features is the PDF to Microsoft Word DOC conversion, which makes content management more effortless. **Aspose.PDF for .NET** allows you to convert PDF files to DOC and DOCX format quickly and efficiently.

-## Convert PDF to DOC (Word 97-2003) file
+## Convert PDF to DOC (Microsoft Word 97-2003) file

-Convert PDF file to DOC format with ease and full control.
+Convert PDF files to DOC format with ease and complete control.
 Aspose.PDF for .NET is flexible and supports a wide variety of conversions.
 Converting pages from PDF documents to images, for example, is a very popular feature.

-A conversion that many of our customers have requested is PDF to DOC: converting a PDF file to a Microsoft Word document.
+Many of our customers have requested a conversion from PDF to DOC: converting a PDF file to a Microsoft Word document.
 Customers want this because PDF files cannot easily be edited, whereas Word documents can.
 Some companies want their users to be able to manipulate text, tables and images in files that started as PDFs.

 Keeping alive the tradition of making things simple and understandable, Aspose.PDF for .NET lets you transform a source PDF file into a DOC file with two lines of code.
 To accomplish this feature, we have introduced an enumeration named SaveFormat and its value .Doc lets you save the source file to Microsoft Word format.

-The following C# code snippet shows the process of converting a PDF file into DOC format.
+The following C# code snippet shows converting a PDF file into DOC format.

 <a name="csharp-pdf-to-doc"><strong>Steps: Convert PDF to DOC in C#</strong></a>